evry-bergen/knative-workshop/labs/0-setup/README.md

 1. Monitor the Knative components until all of the components show a `STATUS` of `Running`:

+   > Note: the pod `gcppubsub-controller-manager-0` depends on a secret that we will create in a
+   > later lab, until then it the pod status will be `ContainerCreating`

    ```bash
    kubectl get pods --namespace knative-serving
    kubectl get pods --namespace knative-build